 Another thing I like to do from time to time is put a series of links in a list, all linking to the same place.

-Oftentimes, I’ll tie this to a ‘rule‘ that saves the link that someone clicked so I can use it later for more specialized email copy.
+Often, I’ll tie this to a ‘rule‘ that saves the link that someone clicked so I can use it later for a more specialized email copy.